-Description: The MBA is an 18-21-month program designed specifically for the experienced, time-conscious professional with leadership potential and strong quantitative skills.
+Description: The MBA is an 12-21-month program designed specifically for the experienced, timeconscious professional with leadership potential and strong quantitative skills.
 This MBA experience adds depth and fluency in business concepts to participants' technical skills and prepares students for broader leadership roles in their industries.
+The program must be completed within 5-years of the start date.